gatewaynode/nautilus/README.md

 Nautilus
 ========
-A command line CMS for management of simple blog like data stores.
+A simple command line CMS for management of simple blog like data stores.
 ------------------------------------------------------------------
 This has been a simple learning project for myself for both the Rust language and crates like Diesel ORM, Clap, Serde and such.
+Much of it is based on the Diesel simple CLI tutorial not so much the advanced CLI example in Diesel.

+Differences from the Diesel Simple CLI tutorial:
+* Argument parsing with Clap allows a more standard arrangement of parts between ``lib.rs`` and ``main.rs``
+* CRUD functions changed to a fuller workflow (for me at least, publish flagging dropped)
+* Use of VIM as a content editor
+* Import an existing post from JSON
+* Export a post to JSON

 Usage
 -----